Introduction: How to Bring Tinkercad Into Your Classroom

 Step 6: Assign a Project - and Watch Where Students Take It!

 One of the many cool features of Tinkercad that was designed for teachers in mind is the ability to set up a classroom, invite students to join, and assign projects.
 This is also how you will collect their work - for providing feedback and also for printing.
-Here's a step-by-step tutorial video that will teach you how to set up and manage a classroom within the program.
-This video also explains how this feature works for students under the age of 13.
+Here's a Official Guide to Tinkercad Classrooms that will teach you how to set up and manage a classroom within the program.

 Feeling adventurous now that your class is cruising?
 Electronics lab features are now available within Tinkercad, including circuit assembly shapes that can make your students' creations glow and move!